Rachel Moore (arts administrator): 1997-2004: Ballet Theater of Boston, Project Step, Center for Dance Education

-After working for two arts advocacy groups in Washington -- the National Cultural Alliance and the Institute for Community Development and the Arts at Americans for the Arts -- Moore and her husband, Robert Ryan, moved to Boston.
+After working for two arts advocacy groups in Washington—the National Cultural Alliance and the Institute for Community Development and the Arts at Americans for the Arts—Moore and her husband, Robert Ryan, moved to Boston.
 In 1997 she was named managing director of the Ballet Theater of Boston and in 1998 became the executive director of Project Step, an organization associated with the Boston Symphony Orchestra that identified talented children of color in every public school kindergarten in Boston.
 The students who were selected received classical music training from age 5 to 18; the program's ultimate goal was to diversify orchestras by providing a high quality musical education to minority students.
 During the same time period, Moore also served as an advisor to the Diversity Committee of the Boston Symphony Orchestra.

 In 2004 Moore joined the Boston Ballet as director of its Center for Dance Education, the largest professional ballet school in the United States.
-She helped to create Adaptive Dance -- dance classes for children with Downs Syndrome -- and developed the Elder Dance program, which offered classes for senior citizens.
+She helped to create Adaptive Dance—dance classes for children with Down syndrome—and developed the Elder Dance program, which offered classes for senior citizens.
 She was also an adjunct professor in the dance department at Emerson College and taught non-profit finance in the Graduate Program in Arts Administration at Boston University.